nullenc0de/ai-trading-assistant/README.md

 ## Overview

 AI Trading Assistant is a sophisticated trading platform that utilizes artificial intelligence to analyze market data, identify potential trading setups, and manage positions with strict risk management rules.
-The system is designed to operate in both paper trading and live trading modes through Robinhood integration.
+The system is designed to operate in paper trading mode or live trading through either Alpaca or Robinhood integration.

 ### Key Features